 The sensors may occasionally be affected by a build-up of condensation or deposited material.
 If this occurs, the software will direct you to wipe the appropriate sensor.
-Always ensure the sensors are kept clean as part of regular retort cleaning (see Clean Retorts and Liquid Level Sensors in 7.3.1 Daily Tasks).
+Always ensure the sensors are kept clean as part of regular retort cleaning (see 7.3.6.2 - Clean Retorts and Liquid Level Sensors).